pallets/flask/docs/api.rst

     cannot be customized from the function itself.

--   `methods`: If methods are not provided when the URL rule is added, Flask will look on the view function object itself is an `methods` attribute exists.
+-   `methods`: If methods are not provided when the URL rule is added, Flask will look on the view function object itself if a `methods` attribute exists.
 If it does, it will pull the information for the methods from there.